changetocoding/WebLessonPlan/TeacherTraining/TeachingFromTheBack.md

 3. Concrete practice: actively practice/review/teach what learned
-4. Conclusions: summarise, evaluate, celebrate, create action plans In my training who is doing most of the talking
+4. Conclusions: summarise, evaluate, celebrate, create action plans

+Question: *In your training who is doing most of the talking*

 # Brain friendly training